LMangrich/fat16lib/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or pull request on GitHub.
-But I may warn, it's been ages since my last deep dive into FAT16, so I might need to study it a bit again!
+But I may warn you, it's been ages since my last deep dive into FAT16, so I might need to study it a bit again!

 ## License